-- Section 809.93(b) requires Boards to reimburse providers based on the child's enrollment rather than attendance; however, former rules do not allow for providers to be paid prospectively. - 12 Because payments are based on the enrollment authorization and not attendance, the - 13 Commission amends §809.93 to require Boards to pay providers on that enrollment every two 14 weeks prior to the delivery of services, pursuant to 45 CFR §98.45(1).
+Section 809.93(b) requires Boards to reimburse providers based on the child's enrollment rather than attendance; however, former rules do not allow for providers to be paid prospectively.
+Because payments are based on the enrollment authorization and not attendance, the Commission amends §809.93 to require Boards to pay providers on that enrollment every two weeks prior to the delivery of services, pursuant to 45 CFR §98.45(l).